 Developed during the Renaissance, perspective was as innovative then as the Internet is today.
 Perspective enabled artists to create the illusion of depth, volume, and three-dimensional space on a two-dimensional picture plane.
-Interior and product design are concerned with the creation of environments and products.
-Spaces and their contents, need to be rendered both two and three-dimensionally.
+Interior design is concerned with the creation of living, working, and hospitality environments.
+The spaces themselves, as well as their contents, needs to be rendered both two and three-dimensionally.
 This is accomplished through using grids, floor plans, and one-point and two-point perspective drawings.
+Floor plans help to illustrate a design concept.
 One-point and two-point perspective grids help bring the designer's vision into reality.
 In this hands-on course, students gather reference photos of furniture, accessories, and plants to fill their rooms, and render them in felt-tip markers.
 Students work in class every session - bring supplies to all class meetings.